Much Better Adventures

 Nestled in the Maloti Drakensberg Transfrontier Conservation Area is the Witsieshoek Mountain Lodge.
 Sitting at 2285m above sea level, it's the highest lodge in the Northern Drakensberg and overlooks the stunning Sentinel Peak and iconic Amphitheatre.
 You'll stay in twin-share rooms with private bathroom facilities.

-Located in between the Drakensberg and the Wild Coast, you'll spent two nights at the beautiful and unique Tugela Bush Camp.
+Located in between the Drakensberg and the Wild Coast, you'll spent two nights at the beautiful and unique Zingela Bush Camp.
 Nestled among the diverse ecology of the Tugela River valley, your stay here will be relaxing and restorative, with plenty of hammock time, campfire dinners and stargazing after your active days.
-You'll stay in a mobile safari-style camp on the banks of the river on the first night, followed by a night at the main camp with thatch, stone and canvas dwellings and delightful outdoor showers overlooking the bush.
+You'll stay at the main camp with thatch, stone and canvas dwellings and delightful outdoor showers overlooking the bush.

 Xolobeni Community Homestay